angrybacon/doomsday-wiki/markdown/chapters/ddft/basics.md

 Double cantrip piles with Infernal Contract require a Conjurer's Bauble, since if you can't put a card back into your deck you'll deck yourself when you try to draw 4.
+This is not a situation that you will likely find yourself in, as Draw-4s like Infernal Contract and Conjurer's bauble tend to be uncommon deckbuilding choices in the most recent DDFT lists.

 ## Variations

-That's it for the basic and most common piles that end with Tendrils of Agony.
+That's it for the basic and most common piles.
 There are many variations of each pile and it doesn't really make sense to list them all.
-In each of the above piles you may replace Street Wraith with a Ponder, you simply need the extra blue mana to pay for it.
+In each of the above piles you may replace one cantrip with another, you simply need the life or mana to use it.
 Also of note, the use of Conjurer's Bauble to draw into the piles allows for lower mana or life costs but does result in less Storm being generated during the play line.

-The most important part of learning how to cast Doomsday, is to think how you would like to cast a lethal Tendrils of Agony, and then think of the cards you'll need to get there.
-Doomsday is essentially a 5 cards tutor.

-The trick is to try not to think of the specifics too much.
+The most important part of learning how to cast Doomsday is to try not to think of the specifics too much.
 Try to break everything down into resources.
 The key ones are the cards you hold in hand, the mana available, any other cards in play like Conjurer's Bauble and your deck construction.
 As you get more familiar with these factors you can then start to